wurstscript/WurstScript/manual.md

 		return this.x*this.x+this.y*this.y

-# Lambda expressions (Closures)
+# Lambda expressions and Closures

-A lambda expression is a lightweight way to define a function.
+A lambda expression is a lightweight way to provide an implementation of a functional interface or abstract class (To keep the text simple, the following explanations are all referring to interfaces, but abstract classes can be used in the same way).
-Functions defined with lambda expressions do not have a name and are usually just used at one point.
-Here are some examples:

-	// closures can be stored in variables:
+A *functional interface* is an interface which has only one method.
+Here is an example:

+	// the functional interface:
+	interface Predicate<T>
+		function isTrueFor(T t)

+	// a simple implementation
+	class IsEven implements Predicate<int>
+		function isTrueFor(int x)
+			return x mod 2 == 0

+	// and then we can use it like so: let x = 3
+	Predicate<int> pred = new IsEven()
+	if pred.isTrueFor(x)
+		print("x is even")
+	else
+		print("x is odd")
+	destroy pred

+When using lambda expressions, it is not necessary to define a new class implementing the functional interface.
+Instead the only function of the functional interface can be implemented where it is used, like so:

+	let x = 3
+	// Predicate is defined here:
-	BinaryOperation opAdd = (int x, int y) -> x + y
+	Predicate<int> pred = (int x) -> x mod 2 == 0

-	// or used in function calls, for example to remove all even numbers
-	// from a list of numbers:
+	if pred.isTrueFor(x)
+		print("x is even")
+	else
+		print("x is odd")
+	destroy pred

+The important part is:

-	myList.removeWhen((int x) ->  x mod 2 == 0 )
+	(int x) -> x mod 2 == 0

-As can be seen in the examples a lambda expression starts with a list of parameters, followed by the arrow symbol '->' and last is the expression returned by the function.

-The type of a closure is just a normal class or interface.
-You can think of a closure as an object implementing an interface or abstract class.
-As a lambda expression is just a single function, it can only be used for interfaces with only one method (or abstract classes with only one abstract method).
+This is a lambda expression.
+It consists of two parts and an arrow symbol *->* between the two parts.
+The left hand side of the arrow is a list of formal parameters, as you know them from function definitions.
+On the right hand side there is an expression, which is the implementation.
+The implementation consists only of a single expressions, because lambda expressions are typically small and used in one line.
+But if one expression is not enough there is the begin-end expression.

-Because closures are just like normal objects you also have to destroy them like normal objects.
+Remember that, because closures are just like normal objects, you also have to destroy them like normal objects.
 And you can do all the other stuff you can do with other objects like putting them in a list or into a table.

-The really cool feature with lambda expressions is, that they are closures.
-This means that they can close over local variables outside their scope and capture them.
-Here is a very simple example:

-	let min = 10
-	let max = 50
-	// remove all elements not between min and max: myList.removeWhen((int x) ->  x < min or x > max)

-In this example the lambda expression captured the local variables min and max.

 ## begin-end expression